nomindnick/cpra-processor-demo/README.md

 ![Ollama](https://img.shields.io/badge/ollama-required-green)
 ![License](https://img.shields.io/badge/license-MIT-yellow)

+---

+## ⚠️ IMPORTANT: Educational Demonstration Only

+**THIS APPLICATION IS NOT INTENDED FOR PRODUCTION USE AND WILL FAIL IN REAL CPRA PROCESSING.**

+This is an educational demonstration built to illustrate the accessibility of local AI models for public agencies.
+Key limitations:

+- ⚠️ **Will produce inaccurate results** on real CPRA requests beyond the simplified synthetic test data
+- ⚠️ **Not legal advice** - This tool does not provide legal guidance or replace legal counsel
+- ⚠️ **Requires legal review** - All determinations must be reviewed by qualified legal professionals
+- ⚠️ **Simplified workflow** - Real CPRA processing involves far more complexity than this demo addresses
+- ⚠️ **Small model limitations** - Responsiveness and exemption determinations are inherently subjective and beyond the capability of these models to accurately assess in production scenarios

+**The demo uses synthetic emails specifically designed to produce obvious results.** Do not use this application for actual CPRA compliance - consult with legal counsel for production needs.

+See [LICENSE](LICENSE) for complete legal disclaimers.

+---

 ## 🎯 Project Overview

 This application demonstrates how public agencies can leverage open-source large language models to process CPRA requests while maintaining complete data privacy.
 Built for the California Special District's Association presentation, it showcases a complete workflow from email ingestion through document review and export—all running locally without any cloud dependencies.